Nick Pratto Player Props: Royals vs. Rays

-Nick Pratto -- with a slugging percentage of .314 in his past 10 games (including no homers) -- will be in action for the Kansas City Royals against the Tampa Bay Rays, with Shane McClanahan on the mound, on June 22 at 6:40 PM ET.
+Nick Pratto -- .219 average over his past 10 games -- will be in action for the Kansas City Royals against the Tampa Bay Rays, with Zach Eflin on the mound, on June 23 at 6:40 PM ET.

-In his previous appearance, he went 1-for-5 with a double against the Tigers.
+In his most recent game he had a hitless performance (0-for-1) against the Rays.

 Nick Pratto Game Info & Props vs. the Rays